 Wet macular degeneration occurs when new blood vessels grow beneath the retina and leak blood and fluid.
 This leakage causes permanent damage to retinal cells and create blind spots in central vision.

-Common risk factors for developing macular degeneration include aging, heredity, smoking, UV radiation, hypertension, diabetes, lighter eye color, and side effects from toxic drugs such as chloroquine and phenothiazine.
+Common risk factors for developing macular degeneration include aging, heredity, smoking, UV radiation, hypertension, diabetes, lighter eye color, and side effects from toxic drugs.

 Currently, there is no prevention or cure for macular degeneration but some treatments may delay progression or even improve vision.
 Studies have suggested that a healthy diet with high amounts of omega-3 fatty acids may help.
 Also, nutritional supplements containing lutein and zeaxanthin increase the density of macular pigments which protect the eyes from macular degeneration.